qri-io/website/content/docs/starlark/introduction.md

 Qri executes transforms in a sandbox, with no access to the local filesystem and staged internet access.
 The Qri sandbox is intended to make scripts portable.
 In Qri you can fetch a dataset that someone else has written a transform for, and _recall_ that script, re-execute the transform to produce new deataset versions.

-Scripts are written in [_starlark_](https://github.com/bazelbuild/starlark/blob/master/spec.md), which is a python syntax (python version 3 to be exact) with a number of features removed.
+Scripts are written in [_starlark_](https://github.com/bazelbuild/starlark/blob/master/spec.md), which is a dialect of Python 3 with a number of features removed.

 A transform script *must* define a function called `transform`.
 Qri will call this function as the "main function" of a script.
 Here's an example of a transform script that does nothing: